Version 1.0

 An actor of the ecosystem MUST validate the trust relationship, and therefore the actor knows the trust markers of the actors in the interaction.

-An actor of the ecosystem MUST decline any trust relationships which do have the Governmental use case Trust Mark but not the Verified governmental authorization Trust Mark.
+An actor of the ecosystem MUST decline any trust relationships which do have the Governed use case Trust Marker but not the Governed use case authorization Trust Marker.

-An actor of the ecosystem SHOULD decline any trust relationships which do not have the Verified Identity Trust Mark.
+An actor of the ecosystem SHOULD decline any trust relationships which do not have the Verified Identity Trust Marker.

-The wallet SHOULD decline any trust relationships during the verification process which do not have the Compliant actor Trust Mark.
+The wallet MAY decline any trust relationships during the verification process which do not have the Compliant actor Trust Marker.

-The wallet MAY decline any trust relationships during the verification process which do not have the Transparent verification Trust Mark.
+The wallet MAY decline any trust relationships during the verification process which do not have the Transparent verification Trust Marker.

-Note: A good reason to not require the Transparent verification Trust Mark would be a holder contented overwrite of the required Transparent verification Trust Mark.
+Note: A good reason to not require the Transparent verification Trust Mark would be a holder consented overwrite of the required Transparent verification Trust Mark.